PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 ```

 ### Horizontal local privilege escalation
-Now that I had identified the `jjameson` user as a potential next target I decided to attempt to escalate locally using a small, but immensely useful, bash script from Carlos Polop that bruteforces `su`.
+Now that I had identified the `jjameson` user as a potential next target I decided to attempt to escalate locally using a small, but immensely useful, bash script from Carlos Polop that bruteforces `su`, [su-bruteforce](https://github.com/carlospolop/su-bruteforce).
 I generated a new wordlist by combining the dailybugle wordlist and rockyou and then transferred this over to the host over a local http webserver.
 While not shown, `suBF.sh` was transfered to the host over the meterpreter session.

 ```
 root@kali:~/ctf# curl -sO https://raw.githubusercontent.com/carlospolop/su-bruteforce/master/suBF.sh